-Each year the U.S. Department of Education designates financial aid recipients whose documentation will be verified.
+Each year the U.S. Department of Education selects financial aid recipients whose documentation will be verified.
 First Institute verifies only the students that the department chooses and does not participate in the 30% option.
 First Institute notifies the student that they have been selected for verification and they must fill out the verification worksheet.

-There is an easier, faster way to provide tax information

-for the Free Application for Federal Student Aid (FAFSA).
+There is an easier, faster way to provide tax information for the Free Application for Federal Student Aid (FAFSA).
 When completing the FAFSA you will be prompted to enter your FSA ID Number to link to the IRS website.
-The retrieval process will display your tax information and allow you to transfer it to your FAFSA.
-Our office encourages everyone to retrieve their tax data if you (spouse) and/or your parent(s) have filed the most recent tax return(s) prior to completing the FAFSA.
+The retrieval process will allow you to transfer your tax information into your FAFSA.
+Our office encourages everyone to utilize the data retrieval tool to retrieve their tax data.
 Families who do not use the IRS Data Retrieval process may be required to submit an IRS tax return transcript directly from the IRS to complete the federal verification process.